-- Clothing that inappropriately exposes body parts is not permitted.
-Students will not expose undergarments. - Pants must be worn at the natural waistline and undergarments aren't to be visible.
+- Pants must be worn at the natural waistline and undergarments aren't to be visible.
 Pants and slacks must not bag, sag or drag. - No clothing, jewelry, or tattoos are permitted that display profanity, suggestive phrases, or advertisements for - or messages or pictures depicting or suggesting - alcohol, tobacco, drugs, sex or any other inappropriate or illegal behavior.

-he administration has the responsibility of ensuring that student dress meets the criteria above and may make reasonable rules to restrict or govern student dress.
+The administration has the responsibility of ensuring that student dress meets the criteria above and may make reasonable rules to restrict or govern student dress.